3KeyCompany/CZERTAINLY-API-examples/Czertainly initialization/README.md

-This set of scripts demonstrates an initial setup of CZERTAINLY access control and how to synchronize the list of CZERTAINLY user groups with user groups in LDAP.
+This set of scripts demonstrates an initial setup of CZERTAINLY access control and synchronizes the list of CZERTAINLY user groups with user groups in LDAP.

 ## LdapGroups.py

-The purpose is to connect to the LDAP server and load a list of all dedicated user groups that we want to synchronize with CZERTAINLY.
+The purpose of this script is to connect to the LDAP server and retrieve a list of all user groups designated for synchronization with CZERTAINLY.

-This script includes a class `Ldap` used for connection to the LDAP server with user authentication.
+It includes a class `Ldap`, which handles the connection to the LDAP server and user authentication.

-In case of successful authentication to LDAP we can search any object of type GROUP.
+Upon successful authentication, the script allows searching for any objects of type `GROUP`.

 The class `Ldap` includes three functions:
 | Function | 	 Description |